 - Unlock 4 hectares of brownfield land and accelerate the delivery of new homes

-- Additional investment to be provided for community benefit project.
+- Additional investment to be provided for community benefit project in adjacent existing housing area.

 - Public realm improvements to the area for new and existing residents and an opportunity to diversify the local population by attracting new economically active residents